WolfyCodeK/statsbomb-data-analysis-EXSW/README.md

-Running the script with:
+Running the script for first time with:

-.\script.bat
+.\initial.bat

+wil install reqs and startserver,

-will cd to the right place and start the server
+.\runserver.bat will just cd and runserver

 To add: